 It’s completely normal to feel nervous in the lead up to a job interview.
-But rather than turning up as a jittery mess and allowing your nerves to get the better of you, there are lots of techniques you can turn to.
+But rather than turning up as a jittery mess - whether in person or on a screen via video call - and allowing your nerves to get the better of you, there are lots of techniques you can turn to.

-For quick wins: On the day of the interview, you may like to stick to your usual routine and eat your favourite breakfast and coffee.
+For quick wins: On the day of the interview, you may like to stick to your usual morning routine, like having breakfast and coffee.
 When the interview time is nearing, go outside for some fresh air and breathe deeply, taking your time to clear your mind and get your heart rate down.
-If mediating helps you, find a spot to do this to collect your thoughts.
-Perhaps your interview is in the afternoon and you’re able to go for a run in your lunch break?
+If meditating helps you, find a spot to do this to collect your thoughts.
+Perhaps your interview is in the afternoon and you’re able to go for a run at lunchtime?
 For some people, they need to give themselves a good pep talk to build their confidence up.
-For others, that pep talk may need to come from a trusted friend or parent.
+For others, that pep talk may need to come from a trusted friend, parent or mentor.

-No matter the technique you use, the aim is to tackle the stressfulness of the situation and get you to a point where you are relaxed or will be able to handle the nerves when they come.
+No matter the technique you use, the aim is to tackle the stressfulness of the situation and get you to a point where you are relaxed and able to handle the nerves when they come.

 Here are some helpful tips to combat the nerves before a job interview:

 Top performers are known to use visualisation techniques to overcome nervousness.
 It involves running through the interview in your mind ahead of the event.
 Picture yourself entering the room feeling calm and in control.
 Visualise yourself standing tall, smiling and shaking hands with your interviewer.
 Imagine answering questions with confidence and poise, building a great rapport, and leaving the room feeling happy with your performance.